 PETER GABRIEL "GAMES WITHOUT FRONTIERS"

-This was the second Top 20 single for Gabriel as a solo artist.
-He was originally the lead singer for the band Genesis which he founded in 1967.
+This was the second Top 20 single for Gabriel as a solo artist, and he was, of course, originally the lead singer for the band Genesis which he founded in 1967.
 However, following growing tensions within the group - including the decision to stay with his wife and newly-born sick daughter instead of touring and recording - he made the shock decision to leave the band in 1975, and was replaced by the band's drummer Phil Collins as lead vocalist.During a rollercoaster ride of a music career, Peter Gabriel achieved seven Top 40 singles between 1977 and 1986 (his last one being Big Time) and a couple more hits in the early 90's with Steam and the Secret World Live EP.

 The 1992 release of "Steam" included "Games Without Frontiers" as the B-side.